JolonB/PrintCameraBot/README.md

 Print Monitor is a way to securely monitor your 3D prints from anywhere with Internet access.
 Simply by sending an email to the Print Monitor, you will receive a reply with a photo showing the current state of the print.

-The benefit of this solution over others is that it doesn't require forwarding any ports and it can run on most devices even if they don't have OctoPrint set up.
+The benefit of this solution over others is that it doesn't require forwarding any ports and it can run on most devices even if they don't have OctoPrint set up (like [this one](https://github.com/cameroncros/OctoPrint-DiscordRemote) which I would suggest if you *do* have OctoPrint).

 ## Setup